justinjiajia/bigdata_lab_2025/lab_4_hadoop_streaming.md

 ##  Step 1: Coding and compiling the custom Java Partitioner

+Open a file named *CustomPartitioner.java*:

 ```shell
 nano CustomPartitioner.java
 ```

-Copy and paste the Java code snippet below into the file:
+Copy and paste the Java code below into the file:

 ```java
 import org.apache.hadoop.io.Text;